pyscada/PyScada/docs/installation.rst

 	python manage.py PyScadaWindowsDaemonHandler daemon_name

-It is also posible to register the modbus daemon as an windows service, to do this download the from registratioen skript from https://raw.githubusercontent.com/trombastic/PyScada/dev/0.6.x/extras/service/windows/register_windows_service_modbus.py and copy it to the project root folder.
+It is also posible to register the modbus daemon as an windows service, to do this download the registratioen skript from https://raw.githubusercontent.com/trombastic/PyScada/dev/0.7.x/extras/service/windows/register_windows_service_modbus.py and copy it to the project root folder.

 ::